Requests for Proposals

 Kaplun Youth Board Grants

-The Youth Board is an initiative of the Morris J. & Betty Kaplun Foundation.
+The Youth Boards are an initiative of the Morris J. & Betty Kaplun Foundation.
 Established in 2019, it gives high school and first-year college students an opportunity to learn about concepts of Jewish philanthropy, explore Jewish values, dive into grant making, and review and analyze grant proposals during a series of online board meetings over a school year.

-Each year, a new youth board develops its mission statement, issues a Request for Proposals and determines how to distribute a total of $5,000 of the Foundation’s funds to one or more nonprofit organizations.
+Each year, a new youth board (and sometimes an Alumni Youth Board) develops its mission statement, issues a Request for Proposals and determines how to distribute a total of $5,000 of the Foundation’s funds to one or more nonprofit organizations.
 We are thrilled to partner with Honeycomb, which developed the curriculum and facilitates the Youth Board.

 Criteria

-Generally, nonprofit organizations in the United States and elsewhere are eligible to submit proposals, using the Foundation’s online submission portal.
-Applicants should meet the following criteria (criteria may vary slightly for specific RFPs):
+Nonprofit organizations in the United States and elsewhere are encouraged to submit proposals, using the online submission portal on this web page.
+Applicants should meet the following criteria:

-Must be a non-profit organization with a 501(c)3 status.
+Must be a non-profit organization with a 501(c)3 status or international equivalent, able to accept funds in accordance with IRS rules.

-Should have an annual budget of less than $500,000.
-The Foundation may consider proposals from larger organizations for distinct projects or divisions with smaller budgets.
+Generally, should have an annual budget of less than $3 million.
+The Youth Board may consider proposals from larger organizations for distinct projects or divisions with smaller budgets.

 Religious congregations (synagogues, churches, Hillels, etc.) may not apply, unless for a project that is aligned with the board’s mission and distinct from any religious activities or programming.